circlesio/node-circlesio-sdk/Readme.md

 ##Client

 * Session based storage and identification, used for user login, credentials, and other pertaining parameters
 * Session based entails anonymous and profile attached logins.
-Unlike [Instances](#instance) they are long life span: 30 days (subject to change)
+Unlike [Instances](#instance) they have a long life span: 30 days (subject to change)

 * Output